 Biohaven Pharma to continue late-stage study of Alzheimer's treatment

-Dec 6 (Reuters) - Biohaven Pharmaceutical BHVN.N said on Friday it would continue its late-stage study of experimental treatment for the symptoms of Alzheimer's on the recommendation of an independent data-monitoring committee, sending its shares up 11.6%.
+Dec 6 (Reuters) - Biohaven Pharmaceutical BHVN.N said on Friday it would continue with a late-stage study of its experimental Alzheimer's treatment on the recommendation of an independent data-monitoring committee based on an interim analysis of results.

-This comes a day after Biogen Inc BIIB.O offered more data on its Alzheimer's drug, which it had previously planned to shelve.

-There are presently no approved treatments to delay the progression of the memory-robbing disease, and analysts estimate the first drugmaker to offer it will rake in billions of dollars.

-The committee's recommendation is based on Biohaven's treatment, troriluzole, demonstrating numerically greater benefit over placebo in measuring cognitive function or hippocampal volume assessed by magnetic resonance imaging.
+In order to pass the analysis, the treatment troriluzole had to demonstrate numerically greater benefit over placebo on at least one of two pre-specified criteria: a measure of cognitive function or hippocampal volume assessed by magnetic resonance imaging.

-Chief Executive Officer Vlad Coric called the milestone important as troriluzole continues to be studied in four pivotal trials across multiple neurologic and neuropsychiatric disorders.

-Alzheimer's is a progressive neurodegenerative disorder that causes brain cells to waste away and die, and accounts for 60%-80% of dementia cases globally.
+Alzheimer's is a progressive neurodegenerative disorder that causes brain cells to waste away and die and accounts for 60%-80% of dementia cases.

 ((Trisha.Roy@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 7786;))